Xiaomeng-He/CBFL/README.md

 # CBFL
 ## Introduction
 Welcome to the project repository for the paper **Tackling Multi-Class Imbalance in Next Activity Prediction with Class-Balanced Focal Loss**.
-This repository provides the implementation details and supplementary materials to support the findings presented in the paper.
+This repository provides the implementation details and supplementary materials to support the findings presented in the paper:

 To help navigate the repository, the following overview outlines the contents and links to the materials referenced in the paper.